Do you have questions about using Omni?

 Ask McMaster Libraries!

-If an item is Available Online, it can be accessed by clicking Available Online > and selecting a link in the View Online section of the full record.
-You may be prompted to input your MacID@mcmaster.ca (Office 365 login) to view the full text.
+If an item is Available Online in Omni, it can be accessed by clicking Available Online > and selecting a link in the View Online section of the full record.
+You may be prompted to login with your MacID@mcmaster.ca to view the full text.

 Example: eBook